blue2cat/boggle-app/README.md

 # Boggle Game
 This is a Boggle game that can be played in the browser.
 The game is built using React and Node.js.
 The server finds as many words as possible from a given Boggle board.

-Both the frontend and backend are in the same repository.See [App Setup](#app-setup) for more information.
+Both the frontend and backend are in the same repository.
+See [App Setup](#app-setup) for more information.

 ## App Setup
-As mentioned above, the app uses NPM workspaces to separate the frontend and backend modules.
+The app uses NPM workspaces to separate the frontend and backend modules.
 To run the app, execute the following commands from the root of the repo:

 ```bash
 npm install